wlcg-soc-wg/wlcg-soc-wg-doc/misp/deployment.md

 yum install https://yum.puppetlabs.com/puppetlabs-release-pc1-el-7.noarch.rpm
 yum install puppet-agent
 ```

+If you had Puppet 3 installed before installing Puppet 4, since with version 4 there has been a change of paths, you would either need to log out and log back in or change the `$PATH` variable in your environment to include `/opt/puppetlabs/bin/`.

 In addition a symbolic link for the default hiera variables might be needed: